jlguenego/jean-louis-usable-light-ui/README.md

 A light UI theme for Atom, which tries to be more usable.

+## Why ?
+For old people like me with bad eyes...

+- The contrast is maximized by using a black color instead of gray nuances.
+- The font size is bigger

+## Installation

 To install this Atom package, just do:
 ```
 apm install jean-louis-usable-light-ui